davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 Overall, robotics in education is an important tool for preparing students for the future.
 By introducing robots into the classroom, educators can create engaging and interactive learning experiences that teach students valuable skills.
 Robotics can also be used to enhance subject-matter learning, promote STEM education, and develop social and emotional skills."

 ### Robotics and Education

+Robotics in education has been gaining a great deal of attention in recent years.
+This is due to its potential to create engaging learning experiences that help to facilitate deeper understanding of complex topics.
+Robotics provides an opportunity to engage in hands-on learning that encourages students to explore, tinker and construct their own learning.
+This approach aligns with both constructivism and constructionism, two educational theories that emphasize the need for students to build their own knowledge and understanding through exploration and collaboration.

+In this context, robotics acts as a conduit for students to explore and understand the world around them.
+The work of Seymour Papert, a renowned MIT professor, has been influential in this field.
+Papert was an early advocate for the use of robotics in education, and his work led to the development of the popular children’s robotic toy, the Logo Turtle.
+Papert recognized the potential of robotics to engage students and foster meaningful learning experiences.

+Similarly, the work of Resnick at the MIT Media Lab was influential in the development of innovative robotic programming tools such as Scratch and LEGO Mindstorms.
+These tools have become popular in teaching children robotics and programming.
+By providing children with the ability to control and program robots, these tools provide a powerful means for students to explore the possibilities of robotics and to develop a deeper understanding of its principles.

+Overall, robotics in education offers an exciting opportunity to foster meaningful and engaging learning experiences.
+Through robotics, students have the opportunity to explore the world around them, to tinker and construct their own learning, and to develop a deeper understanding of complex topics."

 #### Definition of the robots in education